 We assess three TPRM solutions, Black Kite, SecurityScorecard and UpGuard, to help you make an informed decision before investing in the right solution for your needs.

 Black Kite is a cyber risk rating platform that leverages open-source threat intelligence and non-intrusive cyber reconnaissance to provide information about your vendor risk at scale.

 It collects a wide range of information without touching the target customer.
 It leverages advances in data science and machine learning to provide higher frequency and precise real-time risk assessments.

 Like other security ratings providers, its data collection provides continuous risk monitoring of third-parties.

-SecurityScorecard is a New York-based company that uses traffic and other publicly accessible data to build security ratings to evaluate vendors, price cyber insurance, among other use cases.
-SecurityScorecard's Co-founder and CEO is Alex Yampolskiy.
+SecurityScorecard is a New York-based security ratings platform that uses traffic and other publicly accessible data to build security ratings to evaluate vendors and manage cyber risk among other use cases.

-They also monitor "hacker chatter," social networks, and public data breach feeds for indicators of compromise.
+SecurityScoreCard also monitors "hacker chatter" and other public data feeds for indicators of compromise.